Golden Eagles vs. Spartans: Second Round Betting Trends, Record ATS, Home/Road Splits

 |137.4

-- Marquette is 6-4 against the spread and 10-0 overall in its last 10 contests.
+- Marquette is 6-4 against the spread and 10-0 overall over its last 10 contests.

-- In their past 10 games, the Golden Eagles have hit the over three times.
+- The Golden Eagles have hit the over in three of their last 10 contests.

-- Michigan State has gone 6-4 in its last 10 games, with a 5-5 record against the spread in that span.

-- In their past 10 games, the Spartans have gone over the total six times.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.